zsiki/GeoEasy/doc/step_by_step.rst

 	Graphic window detail points turned out

-.. note:: Detail points are selected by the program bythe following rules.
+.. note:: Detail points are selected by the program using the following rules.
 A detail point has a numeric ID and has only one polar observation and was not station.

 Calculations
 ------------